JaminMartin/pyet-mc/README.md

 # Usage

 ## Generating a structure & plotting
-Firstly a .cif file must be provided.
+Firstly, a .cif file must be provided.
 How you provide this .cif file is up to you!
 We will take a .cif file from the materials project website for this example.
-However, they also provide a convenient API that can also be used to provide cif data.
+However, they also provide a convenient API that can also be used to provide .cif data.
 It is highly recommended as it provides additional functionality, such as XRD patterns.
 Information on how to access this API can be found here https://next-gen.materialsproject.org/api.
 We can create our structure with the following code.
 However, this may differ if you are using the materials project API.
 ```python
  KY3F10 = Structure(cif_file= 'KY3F10_mp-2943_conventional_standard.cif')